patrickamsler/ml-notes/language-models.md

 ### Parallel Token Processing and Context Size
 The context length is the maximum number of tokens that the model can process at once.
 It is determined by the architecture of the model and the size of the input sequence.
 The context length is typically limited to a few thousand tokens, depending on the model.

 Each of the tokens in the input sequence is processed in parallel by the transformer model.
-For text generation, only the output of the last token is used to generate the next token.
-The other tokens are only used to in the attention mechanism to provide context for the next token.
+For text generation (decoder only), only the output of the last token is used to generate the next token.
+The other tokens are only used in the attention mechanism to provide context for the next token.

 ![alt text](images/llm/transformer_parallel_processing.png)

 ### Transformer Blocks

-A LLM has a stack of transformer blocks, from 6 to over 100 in large models.
+An LLM has a stack of transformer blocks, from 6 to over 100 in large models.
 Each transformer block consists of two main components:

 1. **Self-attention**: This component allows the model to focus on different parts of the input sequence when processing each token.
 It computes attention scores for each token in the sequence, allowing the model to weigh the importance of each token relative to others.

 2. **Feed-forward neural network**: This component processes the output of the self-attention mechanism and generates the final output for each token.
-It consists of two linear layers with a non-linear activation function in between.
+It consists of two linear layers with a non-linear activation function (e.g., ReLU) in between.

 ![alt text](images/llm/transformer_block.png)

-The different layers are identical, but do not share weights.
+Each transformer block layer is identical in structure but has its own set of weights, which are not shared across layers.
 Each layer has its own set of parameters that are learned during the training process.

-Each token flows in parallel through the transformer blocks.
+Each token flows in parallel through the transformer blocks, meaning that all tokens are processed simultaneously within a single layer.
 There are dependencies between these paths in the self-attention layer, but not in the feed-forward layer.

 Only the first layer needs embeddings, the other layers only need the output of the previous layer.
 The self-attention mechanism is applied to the output of the previous layer to compute the attention scores.